TreyLathe/logo-creator/README.md

 - [Tests](#tests)

 ## USER STORY/CHALLENGE GOAL:
- command line interface for a user to create a sgv logo of chosen shape, letters, and colors of both.
+ Command line interface for a user to create a sgv logo of chosen shape, letters, and colors of both.

 ## RESOURCES USER & CREDITS:
 - Class instruction and office hours
 - W3 sections on svg, promise/async, and more
-- Xpert Learning assistant to help with validation code and the breakdown of the hexidecimal regular expresion.
+- Xpert Learning assistant to help with validation code and the breakdown of the hexidecimal regular expression
 - Jest documentation